AndrewW-NFC/Bird-Audio-Resources/README.md

 > [!NOTE]
 > * Migration alerts are available only for the continental United States.
-> * Alerts are triggered by high overall volume of migrants, regardless of species.
-This tends to be concentrated in mid-September to mid-October, but bear in mind many species -- especially shorebirds -- migrate earlier than that.
-If you want to focus on certain species, study their migration timing rather than rely on alerts.
+> * Alerts are triggered by high _overall numbers of migrants_, which happens most often in the middle of migration season.
+Some species, however, do not migrate in their largest numbers in that window.
+If you are interested in shorebirds, for example, you will want to try to record them in late summer, even though you won't be seeing migration alerts.

 # The eBird NFC protocol
 * If you use eBird to track your observations, you should follow [its Nocturnal Flight Call Count protocol](https://support.ebird.org/en/support/solutions/articles/48000950859-guide-to-ebird-protocols#anchorNFC).
 Remember that eBird checklists ultimately feed into ornithological research; following protocols is essential for researchers to be confident data has been collected in consistent ways.
 The NFC protocol differs from the more familiar ones in eBird ("stationary", "traveling", and "incidental").
 For example, since it's impossible to tally birds while they're flying overhead in the dark, the NFC protocol asks you to count the _number of recorded calls_ and include those counts as species comments.